BlueCoat WinProxy is an Internet sharing proxy server designed for small

 More information can be located from the vendors site at:

 Remote exploitation of a design error in Blue Coat Systems Inc.'s

 WinProxy allows attackers to cause a denial of service (DoS) condition.

-Successful exploitation requires an attacker to send a stream of TCP
+Successful exploitation requires an attacker to send a specially

 Blue Coat has released WinProxy 6.1a to address this vulnerability.